crossplane-contrib/provider-argocd/README.md

     kubectl create ns argocd

     kubectl apply -n argocd --force -f https://raw.githubusercontent.com/argoproj/argo-cd/release-2.0/manifests/install.yaml

+    helm upgrade --install crossplane crossplane-stable/crossplane --namespace crossplane-system --create-namespace --wait

 ### Optional: Create a new user

 Follow the steps in the [official documentation](https://argoproj.github.io/argo-cd/operator-manual/user-management/) to create a new user `provider-argcod`.

+> _**To test** you can create one user by patching your argocd-configmap and argocd-rbac definition file_
+>
+> _**Be careful:** this command allows all users, to do everything.
+So never do this in production_

+    kubectl patch configmap/argocd-rbac-cm -n argocd --type merge -p '{"data":{"policy.default":"role:admin"}}' kubectl patch configmap/argocd-cm -n argocd --type merge -p '{"data":{"accounts.provider-argocd":"apiKey, login"}}'

 ### Create an API Token